 As has been the case in recent years, there will be interactive discussions and more formal hearings to accomplish two goals.
 The first will be to provide stakeholders and the public with the opportunity to share their perspectives, priorities and experiences regarding the mental health system.
 The second will provide stakeholders with the opportunity to submit formal written and verbal testimony for the record.

-Accompanying this letter is aand contact information for these events.
+Accompanying this letter is a schedule listing the dates, times, locations and contact information for these events.
 This year we will once again utilize a one-day combined format for each event, to minimize travel time and expense for individuals interested in attending both the interactive dialog and the hearing.
 Should there be any special accommodations that are needed, please let the Field Office contact person know.
 The content for the briefings and public hearings is as follows:

 Discussion with Commissioner Hogan